shrimpytacos/term-project/README.md

 ## Grading

-- Proposal (5%)
+- Proposal (5%). submitted via your `term-project` repository by **March 8, 2023 at 14:45**
-- Project (95%), consider the following baseline criteria:
+- Project (95%), link to your own personal, public repository or webpage submitted via Moodle by **April 14** at end of day. consider the following baseline criteria:
   - Your code should run without error.
   - It should produce the intended output.
   - There should be documentation that explains its logic.